Winner-Dimiri/Sales-Performance-Analysis/README.md

 - **Regional Performance**
 	- The South region emerged as the highest-performing region in both sales and revenue generation.
 	- The North and West regions recorded significant year-on-year growth across both sales and revenue, suggesting rising market potential or improved distribution efforts.
-	- The East region had the lowest performance and experienced a considerable drop in revenue, calling for targeted intervention or strategic reevaluation.
+	- The East region had the lowest performance and experienced a considerable drop in revenue, signaling strategic reevaluation.

-According to the complete 2023 dataset,  Q4 saw a 4.61% decline, with a short-lived uptick in October, followed by a drop in November and December.

-  1. Overall, sales and revenue demonstrated a positive year-on-year growth trend.
-  2. The first quarter recorded the highest performance in both revenue generation and sales volume, indicating a strong start to the year.
-In contrast, the third quarter experienced a notable decline across both metrics, highlighting a potential area for further investigation.
-  3. February emerged as the top-performing month in revenue generation and ranked second in quantity sold in 2023.
-July followed as the second highest in revenue and recorded the highest quantity sold.
-However, in 2024, while February saw an increase, July experienced a significant decline, dropping by 84.4% and becoming the second lowest in revenue generation.
-March, April, and May consistently reflected the lowest performance across both revenue and sales.
-Among these, April recorded the lowest revenue, while March had the lowest sales volume.
-Notably, January stood out with the highest growth, showing a remarkable 300% increase, indicating a strong start to the year.

-- **Product-wise:** Shoes, hats, and shirts as the top-selling products by both quantity and revenue.
-However, shirt sales and revenue declined over time.
-While shoes and shirts generated the highest revenues; 34.5% and 27.3% of total revenue repectively and 26.13% and 22.52$ of total sales respectively, hats recorded the highest growth across the year, with a 338% rise.
-Socks, though the lowest-selling product, 2.65 of total revenue and 6.31% of sales, showed growth in both quantity sold and revenue between 2023 and 2024 with 33.3% increase in sales and 433.3% increase in revenue.

-Shoes, hats, and shirts were the top-selling products in both quantity and revenue.
-However, while shoes and shirts contributed the most to total revenue - 34.5% and 27.3%, respectively, and accounted for 26.13% and 22.52% of total sales, shirt sales and revenue declined over time.
-Although socks was the lowest-selling product, contributing only 2.65% of total revenue and 6.31% of total sales, it showed notable improvement between 2023 and 2024, with a 33.3% increase in sales and an impressive 433.3% increase in revenue.

-- **Regional:** The South region emerged as the highest-performing in both sales and revenue generation.
-However, the North and West regions experienced significant growth in both metrics over the years.
-In contrast, the East region was the lowest-performing and recorded a notable decline in revenue generation.
 - Analysis of the complete 2023 dataset revealed a 4.61% decline in Q4 performance.
 Additionally, sales and revenue increased from September to October, followed by a decline in both metrics from November to December.

-### Recommendation
+### Recommendations
-- Offer seasonal discounts or campaigns in Q3 to mitigate the annual mid-year sales drop.
+- Investigate and address the Q3 and July performance dip.
-- Leverage the strong performance in Q1 and February by introducing new product lines in these months.
+- Leverage the strong performance in Q1 by introducing new product lines in these months.
-- Investigate July's poor performance in 2024 to understand underlying factors.
 - Expand marketing efforts and inventory in the West region to harness its evident growth trajectory.
+- Expand and optimize sales and distribution in high-performing South and North regions..
+- Investigate and revitalize the East region with localized strategies and market research.
-- Invest more in hats and socks, which have shown notable growth, to maximize future revenue potential and diversify top-performing products.
+- Invest more in hats and socks, which have shown notable growth, to maximize revenue.
-- Reinforce sales and distribution channels in the South and North, which are proven strongholds.
-- Revitalize shirt sales through product innovation, bundle offers, or targeted promotions to reverse the declining trend.
+- Revivee shirt sales through product innovation, bundle offers, or targeted promotions to reverse the declining trend.

-From the analysis, January has the highest sales, therefore more inventory should be stocked to increase sales.